 Susannah Verney, Associate Professor of European Integration and European Politics, NKUA and Associate Researcher, University of Glasgow Course: ATTEMPTING TRANSFORMATION: EU ENLARGEMENT AND SOUTHEAST EUROPE Susannah Verney is a graduate of the School of Slavonic and East European Studies, University of London.
 Her PhD thesis (King's College London) was about the Greek debate on European Community membership in the 1970s.
 She previously worked as a Senior Investigator at the Office of the Greek Ombudsman (1998-2001).
-At NKUA, she has served as the Coordinator of the Postgraduate Programme in Southeast European Studies (2006-10), Director of the Programme 2022-24 and since 2019 as the Athens Coordinator of the Erasmus Mundus Joint Master's Degree in South European Studies (EUROSUD).
+At NKUA, she has served as the Coordinator of the Postgraduate Programme in Southeast European Studies (2006-10), Programme Director (2022-24) and Athens Coordinator of the Erasmus Mundus Joint Master's Degree in South European Studies (EUROSUD) (2019-2024).
 She was Editor for 24 years (1999-2023) of the journal South European Society and Politics and the related Routledge book series.
 She served as the Convenor of the Standing Group on Southern European Politics of the European Consortium of Political Research for 15 years (2007-2022).
-Her nine edited or co-edited books include most recently The Politics of Polarisation: Conflictual Competition in Italy, Spain and Greece (2022) with Anna Bosco and The AKP Since Gezi Park: Moving to Regime Change (2019) with Anna Bosco and Senem Aydin-Düzgıt.
+Her ten edited or co-edited books include most recently Southern Europe in the Covid-19 Pandemic: The First Phase (2024 forthcoming) with Juan Rodriguez-Teruel and Jose Real-Dato, The Politics of Polarisation: Conflictual Competition in Italy, Spain and Greece (2022) with Anna Bosco and The AKP Since Gezi Park: Moving to Regime Change (2019) with Anna Bosco and Senem Aydin-Düzgit.
 Her articles have appeared in journals including The International Political Science Review, European Political Science, The International Spectator and The Journal of European Integration.
 Her main research interests concern the interface between European integration and domestic politics, including euroscepticism and EU Enlargement.

 Nassia Yakovaki, Associate Professor, Modern and Contemporary Social and Political History, NKUA Course: INTERCONNECTED HISTORIES: THE BALKANS AND THE BLACK SEA FROM THE EIGHTEENTH TO THE TWENTIETH CENTURY Nassia Yakovaki (a.k.a.
-Nasia Giakovaki) is a graduate of both Athens and loannina Universities, and pursued postgraduate studies at the Universities of Essex and Thessaloniki (2001, Ph.D).
+Nasia Giakovaki) is a graduate of both Athens and Ioannina Universities, and pursued postgraduate studies at the Universities of Essex and Thessaloniki (2001, Ph.D).
 Her book Europe via Greece.
 A Turning-point in European Self-consiousness, 17th-18th Centuries has been published in Greek, and in Chinese translation.
 She has published studies and articles in edited volumes and academic journals in Greek, English and French.
 Her current research focuses on the Age of Revolution in the Mediterranean and the Black Sea.
+Spring Semester